In this article I will explain the conditions and procedure for registration of a private limited liability company in Montenegro.

-Incorporating a company in Montenegrois fast, easy, and free from unnecessary red-tape.
-Montenegro is consistently ranked as one of the best places in the world for doing business.
-This guide explains the requirements and procedure to register a private limited company in Montenegro.
+Establishing a company in Montenegro is quick, easy and without unnecessary bureaucracy.
+Montenegro is consistently ranked as one of the best places in the world for business.
 It covers the following topics:

 Montenegro company registration requirements consist of:

 The registration process is online, fast and efficient.
 You have three main tasks:

 Before registering, you must check the company name.
 It is a simple online procedure, and the company name is subject to the following guidelines: